ceejbot/rust-emitter/README.md

 `connect(uri: &str)`

 You must call this before your metrics go anywhere.
-Takes a URI of the form `tcp://hostname:portnum`.
-Everything is treated as TCP at the moment, so udp numbat collectors are useless with this library.
+Accepts any valid URI; will post directly to that URI.
+The only processing done is to replace an initial `nsq` with `http`, so you may pass in `nsq://localhost:4151/` if you wish.

 `emit(mut Point)`